shubhmaheshwari3807-cmyk/Python_Projects/README.md

 -  **Inventory Tracker:** Stores 2 items with price and quantity as tuples in a dictionary, and updates an item's quantity while keeping its price unchanged.
 -  **Word Counter:** Takes 3 words as input and counts how many times each word was repeated, using a dictionary.
 -  **Number Guessing Game:** Uses a while loop to let the user guess a secret number, giving hints only outside a certain 'close range' as a twist.
+-  **Sum and Count with Skip:** Loops through numbers 1-20, skips multiples of 3 using continue, and totals the remaining numbers.